 You should implement your application like below to avoid such a consequence of remaining the sensitive information in bytecode.
 In release build, the following codes are deleted completely by the compiler optimization.
-However, you have to use BuildConfig.DEBUG with ADT 21 or later (Please refer to "4.8.3.4 BuildConfig.DEBUG Should Be Used in ADT 21").

 '''

 if (BuildConfig.DEBUG) {

-String debug_info = String.format("%s:%s", " Snsitive information 1", "Sensitive information 2");
+String debug_info = String.format("%s:%s", " Snsitive information 1", "Sensitive information 2")

+;

 if (BuildConfig.DEBUG) android.util.Log.d(TAG, debug_info);

 }

 '''